Rogdham/pyzstd/index.rst

     1, Generating a patch (compress)

-    The compressor may use "long distance matching" by setting :py:attr:`CParameter.enableLongDistanceMatching` to ``1``, and :py:attr:`CParameter.windowLog` must cover prefix length.
+    Assuming VER_1 and VER_2 are two versions.

+    Set :py:attr:`CParameter.windowLog` to a value that covers VER_2's length, and enable "long distance matching" by setting :py:attr:`CParameter.enableLongDistanceMatching` to 1.
+The ``--patch-from`` option of zstd CLI also uses other parameters, but these two matter the most.

     The valid value of `windowLog` is [10,30] in 32-bit build, [10,31] in 64-bit build.
-So in 64-bit build, the prefix has a `2GiB length limit <https://github.com/facebook/zstd/issues/2173>`_.
+So in 64-bit build, it have a `2GiB length limit <https://github.com/facebook/zstd/issues/2173>`_.
 Strictly speaking, the limit is (2GiB - ~100KiB).
 When this limit is exceeded, the patch becomes very large and loses the meaning of a patch.

     .. sourcecode:: python

-        # VER_1, VER_2 are two versions, use VER_1 as prefix.
+        # use VER_1 as prefix.
         v1 = ZstdDict(VER_1, is_raw=True)

-        # enable "long distance matching" and let the window cover prefix length.
+        # let the window cover VER_2.
         # don't forget to clamp windowLog to valid range.
+        # enable "long distance matching".
-        windowLog = len(VER_1).bit_length()
+        windowLog = len(VER_2).bit_length()
-        option = {CParameter.enableLongDistanceMatching: 1,
+        option = {CParameter.windowLog: windowLog,
-                  CParameter.windowLog: windowLog}
+                  CParameter.enableLongDistanceMatching: 1}

         # get a very small PATCH
         PATCH = compress(VER_2, level_or_option=option, zstd_dict=v1.as_prefix)